MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 - Give the application teams authorization for operations with permissions scoped to the application landing zone subscription.

-If you're running multiple deployments within a single subscription, avoid using a shared service principal because a breach will impact both deployments.
+If you're running multiple deployments within a single subscription, a breach will impact both deployments.
 Running deployments in dedicated subscriptions is recommended.
-If you're running multiple deployments in one subscription, create service principals per environment for maintaining scope.
-It should provide autonomy over workload resources.
+Create service principals per environment for maintaining logical separation.

+The service principal should provide autonomy over workload resources.
 Also, it should have restrictions in place that will prevent excessive manipulation of the platform resources within the subscription.

 ## Monitoring considerations